-- help communities or groups provide or improve social and health services
+- • help communities or groups provide or improve social and health services; and

-To be effective in the field of social work, you must have knowledge of several distinct domains of study:
+To be effective in the field of social work, you must have knowledge of several distinct domains of study, including:

-- Personal services, such as counseling, rehabilitation, recreation, religion.
+- Personal services, such as counseling, rehabilitation, recreation or religion.

-- Protection services, such as public health service, courts, law enforcement, consumer protection, fire fighting.
+- Protection services, such as public health service, courts, law enforcement, consumer protection or firefighting.

-- Information or advising services, such as financial counseling, hotlines, libraries.
+- Information or advising services, such as financial counseling, hotlines or libraries.

-- Maintenance services, such as child care, unemployment assistance, public welfare, Social Security programs.
+- Maintenance services, such as child care, unemployment assistance, public welfare or Social Security programs.

 Plans of Study